DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

 * **"Down status changed on this frame" flag:** Primarily useful for Hold binds, to know whether the current invocation is the result of the bind beginning to activate or remaining active over multiple frames.
 For tools that toggle some setting, for example, this is what allows them to toggle once when a Hold bind goes down and toggle back when it's released, rather than toggling every single frame.
 * **Range value:** X- and Y-axis values for a range input control.
 * **"Range is delta" flag:** Indicates that the range value represents a [delta](#delta-controls) rather than an absolute position.
+* **Raycast result:** Present only when the tool is invoked as the result of an input sequence with a [raycast constraint](#raycast-constraint).
+Contains the result of the raycast that allowed the input sequence to proceed.

 <span style="page-break-after: always"></span>